tito-arch/BABC-2/content/posts/proton-mail-preview.md

 ![](/uploads/gmail-ads.webp)

 Actually, that's how Gmail makes its money.
-Who said it was free If you still don't believe me. what about the promotions tab in your Gmail user interface which brings you personalized information about the sites you visited or even might want to visit How do u think google knows this (the answer is by making Gmail available and free to all)
+Who said it was free If you still don't believe me. what about the promotions tab in your Gmail user interface which brings you personalized information about the sites you visited or even might want to visit How do you think google knows this (**_the answer is by making Gmail available and free to all)_**

 # Advantages of using Proton mail over Gmail